 The outpatient clinic at the VCCYF has more than 7,000 patient visits annually.
 Primary diagnoses include disruptive behavior disorders, anxiety and affective disorders, and pervasive developmental disorders.
 Children of all ages from infancy through adolescents are seen here.

-Vermont Children's Hospital at UVM Medical Center and is the site of the Consult/Liaison and Pediatric Neurology rotations.
-Vermont Children's Hospital is the only dedicated children's hospital in the state and contains 31 general medical beds, a pediatric intensive care unit, a neonatal intensive care unit, as well as general and specialty outpatient services.
+Golisano Children's Hospital at UVM Medical Center and is the site of the Consult/Liaison and Pediatric Neurology rotations.
+Golisano Children's Hospital is the only dedicated children's hospital in the state and contains 31 general medical beds, a pediatric intensive care unit, a neonatal intensive care unit, as well as general and specialty outpatient services.
 There is also an affiliated childcare center where some of the child observation didactic takes place.

 Affiliated Training Sites